 What do you think?

-What did you like about the story?
+What part of the book did you like the best?
+Why?

 Fun & Adventure Beyond the Book

 Lots of people and organizations worked to end racial discrimination and segregation.
 They held sit-ins and boycotts, protest marches and voter registration.
 You're familiar with Rosa Parks and Martin Luther King, Jr., but there were thousands of other people all working for civil rights.
 At the same time, there was a lot of tension because there were also people that wanted things to remain the same.
 Some resorted to violence — gunshots, fires and bombings — to try and stop the people working for civil rights.
 Many of those bombings happened in Birmingham.

 Despite the danger, the civil rights movement gained support across the country.
 Laws were enacted in the 1960s to prevent discrimination against African Americans.
 The rights movement is still going on, and at the heart of it is the belief that as long as one person is being treated unfairly, we all are.
 Lots of websites explore the civil rights movement: here are two about the veterans and the historic places of the movement.
 This site provides a variety of resources documenting African American history and the fight for equal rights, starting with the Dred Scott case in 1857 and ending with the school desegregation plans of the 1970s.

 You can tell author Christopher Paul Curtis loves music and writing.
 But you probably didn't know he spent his first 13 years after high school working on the Buick assembly line, hanging doors.
 (Maybe that's why the Brown Bomber is so lovingly described!)
 There's a lot more to learn about Curtis.

 What did you think about the Ultra Glide?
 It played only 45s — small vinyl records that had only two songs on them, one song per side.
 In this day of MP3 players and CDs, that sure sounds clunky!
 Learn more about the history of record formats (like why was it called a "45"...) and see photos of the various record sizes.